Trader Joe’s SPICY DYNAMITE SAUCE

 “A FIERY snack that you may not be able to stop eating”

-These snacks are made in Japan where they are serious about snacks!
+These snacks are Made in Japan, a place they are very serious about snacks.

 Trader Joe’s CRISPY CRUNCHY SPICY RICE MOCHI snacks are (really) crunchy bite sized nuggets made from rice powder and coated with spices.
 A lot of spices!
 Now one never quite knows when Trader Joe’s calls something “spicy” exactly how spicy they mean.
 In this case I assure you TJ’s is Not Kidding with the spicy!
 These are SERIOUSLY spicy as in mouth on fire spicy (or “head on fire” spicy if you look at the the package) The cute pictures on the package are not by accident, they are warning that this Bag Contains Really Spicy Stuff!
 So yes while these – actually yummy – snacks are super hot, they are more than just “spicy”, they are really tasty (as long as you can handle heat).
 I actually liked these and I give them a thumbs up, if you like spicy stuff.
 They are super duper CRUNCHY bites liberally coated with spices including : Black pepper, white pepper, chipotle powder, habanero powder, red chili powder...
 If you read that list I’m sure you get the picture.
 Again these are not just fiery, they’re quite tasty with a bunch of other interesting flavors as well such as citrus peel, paprika, cumin, cardamon, ginger, cinnamon…..
 So we are talking fiery flavorful and yummy all at the same time.
 Even addictive as they say?
 I can eat one or two and then kind of take a break for moment before eating another one then drink something to cool down the tongue.
 You should have some drink near you eating these.
 They would probably be great with an ice cold beer.
 I liked them on their own.
 I also found I especially liked them and they were even better with a little something else to kind of balance and mellow out the heat a bit.
 They were good with some cheese and even with a little cream cheese and probably great with some kind of dip, especially yogurt based?
 Anyway, these are really something.
 If you like heat you will enjoy these, they are more than just hot, they’re super tasty.
 Oh and wash your fingers after you are done eating these, lest you accidentally touch your eyes or something.